Advantages of quantum communication revealed by the reexamination of hyperbit theory limitations: Main Result

-The subsequent proposition illustrates the importance of distinguishing between the resources that are operationally accessible a priori. \begin{proposition} Suppose that the resources operationally accessible a priori are those below the dashed line, i.e., those available before the communication starts.
+The subsequent proposition is the kind of negation we are looking for.
+It formally states this discussion highlighting the importance of distinguishing between the resources that are operationally accessible \textit{a priori} to Bob. \begin{proposition} Suppose that the operationally accessible resources \textit{a priori} are those below the dashed line, i.e., those available before the communication starts.
 Then the following equivalence is impossible: